sudo-self/python-cc-generator/README.md

 python3 card.py

-select how many by typing a number 1 - 9
+select how many you wish to generate typing 1-9

 press enter to generate the CC